Srijana1425/Data_Warehouse_Project5/README.md

   If you already have a Snowflake account, you can skip this step.
 Otherwise, follow these instructions:

-    1. Create a Snowflake account at [Snowflake: Your Cloud Data Platform](https://www.snowflake.com/).
+    1.Create a Snowflake account at [Snowflake: Your Cloud Data Platform](https://www.snowflake.com/).

     2.Choose the "Start for free" option and provide your details.